nodet/dowml/README.md

 data asset of the given name exists.
 The name here refers to the base name of the file specified in the _solve_ command, that is, the name without the path.
 If a data asset with this name already exists, the job will refer to it.
-If one such asset doesn't exist, DOWML first uploads the file to COS if it doesn't exist there yet, and creates the data asset to refer to this uploaded file.
+If one such asset doesn't exist, DOWML creates one and uploads the file.

-As DOWML first checks whether a data asset exists before trying to upload a file, it is possible to refer in your _solve_ commands to files that don't exist on your disk, but are data assets in your deployment space.
+As DOWML first checks whether a data asset exists before trying to create one, it is possible to refer in your _solve_ commands to files that don't exist on your disk, but are data assets in your deployment space.